 SEI Investments reviewing relationship with money manager Kenneth Fisher

-SEI serves as a trustee and sponsor on investment portfolios managed by Fisher for dozens of retirement plans that have included Becton Dickinson and Co BDX.N, Blue Cross Blue Shield of Minnesota and Nextera Energy Inc NEE.N, according to U.S. Department of Labor disclosures.
+SEI serves as a trustee and sponsor on investment portfolios managed by Fisher Investments.

 "The comments made do not reflect SEI or our core values," the company said in a statement.
 "As the trustee of certain trusts advised by (Fisher), our fiduciary duty requires us to focus on and protect the interests of the investors in those trusts.
 We are engaged in a due diligence review of (Fisher) and will make decisions that we believe to be in the best interests of investors after that process concludes."